 These are required when working with HDD's and different types of PSU's, especially when working with older devices and newer components.

-These are the sorts of pitfalls you pick up on with years of experience, and you can learn it by simply reading through the articles on this page.
+These are the sorts of pitfalls you pick up on with years of experience, but you can learn it quickly, by simply reading through the articles on this page.

 Internal adapters help to expand the number of power connectors inside a computer, for example, to connect additional components such as hard drives if you want to perform a a data copy exercise.
 External or portable hard drives are also an option.